-The book is presented by Ginny Jones, the founder and editor of More-Love.org, and Raina Rose, 13 years old.
+The book is written by Ginny Jones, the founder and editor of More-Love.org, and Raina Rose, her 13 year-old daughter.
 They collaborated on a free eBook to help girls develop positive body image.
 This book quickly and easily presents the tenets of body positivity and body acceptance.
 It help girls understand the environment in which we live.
 It gives them tools to gain the confidence to rebel against the forces that support body hate.

 Here’s the opening letter from Raina Rose: